jellyfin-archive/jellyfin-blog/content/posts/android-next.md

 This will be a net benefit for users and developers alike!
 Everyone will enjoy the native video player spearheaded by [Stampede10343](https://github.com/Stampede10343) and [vitorsemeano](https://github.com/vitorsemeano) over the course of several months.
-[Maxr1998](https://github.com/Maxr1998) valiantly ported the Cordova portions to native Java (and Kotlin) which means Android developers will feel right at home with the new codebase!
+[Maxr1998](https://github.com/Maxr1998) valiantly ported the Cordova portions to Kotlin (and a bit of Java) which means Android developers will feel right at home with the new codebase!

 <!--more-->